-The room at Relais Saint Michel Hotel was excellent; a suite with two bedrooms, two bathrooms, and a large sitting area.
-The boys got a brilliant sleep in their double bed in a blacked out room.
+The room at Le Relais Saint Michel was excellent; a suite with two bedrooms, two bathrooms, and a large sitting area.
+The boys got a brilliant sleep in their double bed in a blacked-out room.
 As did we, in ours!
+You can see the view from our room above.

 We had a really good look around.
 James absolutely loved running everywhere!
 He was so excited and asked a million questions about everything he could see.
 Anything we ‘wondered’ too, James confidently told us all about it, whether it was some iron gates, the drain holes in paths, or a lift!